Stack Teardowns · Issue 02 · Web track · Desktop

 1. The site at a glance

 www.cnn.com is the flagship CNN news property, owned by Warner Bros.
 Discovery.
-The runtime capture covered the homepage, several category pages, and several article pages over a 292 seconds (~5 minutes) session.
-The site monetizes through display advertising on a prebid.js stack with eleven detected wrappers (nine SSP-side, one DSP-direct integration, one mixed direct/managed).
+The runtime capture covered the homepage, multiple category sections, and multiple article pages and recorded 2,721 bid requests across the session.
+The site monetizes through display advertising on a prebid.js stack with fifteen detected wrappers (twelve SSP-side wire-level, one DSP-direct integration, two server-side managed).
 No paywall or subscription gate was encountered during the captured session.

 No video ads were observed in the captured surfaces.
 Video formats are likely served on dedicated video pages not covered in this session.
 A follow-up capture on a CNN Video URL would show whether video runs on a separate stack or shares the same wrappers seen here.